-Saint Matthew, whose original Hebraic name was Levi, presents Christ as the new Moses, leading His people from the darkness and slavery of sin into the light and freedom of salvation.
-Yet, Matthew also likely saw himself in Moses, perhaps, with his original name of Levi, of the same tribe, and whose lineage he likely shared, representing all those drawn out from the stagnant mud of sin.
+Saint Matthew, also known as Levi, presents Christ as the new Moses, leading His people from the darkness and slavery of sin into the light and freedom of salvation.
+Yet, Matthew also likely saw himself in Moses, perhaps, of the same tribe – Levi – and whose priestly lineage he likely shared, representing all those drawn out from the stagnant mud of sin.
 His recounting of Christ’s life follows in many ways the first five books of the Bible, the Mosaic Pentateuch.

-We know little of Levi’s prior life, nor of his subsequent life as ‘Matthew’ – in Greek, simply, ‘the Disciple’ – only that he was a tax collector, a loathed profession, a betrayer of his own people, squeezing out the hard-earned coins from his fellow Jews to enrich the already rich, such as Herod, which may sound sort of familiar and au courant.
+We know little of Levi’s prior life, nor of his subsequent life as ‘Matthew’ – whose Hebraic origins mean ‘gift of the Lord’ – only that he was a tax collector, a loathed profession, a betrayer of his own people, squeezing out the hard-earned coins from his fellow Jews to enrich the already rich, such as Herod, which may sound sort of familiar and au courant.

-We know not how sinful Matthew’s life was otherwise, only that as soon as he was called, he, without hesitation, ‘arose and followed Him’.
-The Venerable Bede in today’s Office of Readings teaches that Matthew was already interiorly prepared to accept the grace of conversion that Christ offered; and not just conversion, but fullness of life, Apostleship and eventually, according to our tradition, martyrdom
+We know not how sinful Matthew’s life was otherwise, only that as soon as he was called, he, without hesitation, arose and followed Him.
+The first verb is the same one used for Christ’s future resurrection, but here it is a rising from spiritual death.
+The Venerable Bede in today’s Office of Readings teaches that Matthew was already interiorly prepared to accept the grace of conversion that Christ offered – that mystical evangelical metanoia, the ‘turning around of one’s mind and soul’; conversion to the fullness of life, the mission of Apostleship and eventually, according to our tradition, martyrdom.

 ‘And he rose and followed him’.
 There is no reason for surprise that the tax collector abandoned earthly wealth as soon as the Lord commanded him.
 Nor should one be amazed that neglecting his wealth, he joined a band of men whose leader had, on Matthew’s assessment, no riches at all.
 Our Lord summoned Matthew by speaking to him in words.
 By an invisible, interior impulse flooding his mind with the light of grace, he instructed him to walk in his footsteps.
 In this way Matthew could understand that Christ, who was summoning him away from earthly possessions, had incorruptible treasures of heaven in his gift..

 The sinners and tax collectors who gathered with Matthew – now full of an exuberant joy, and why not? – for a celebratory meal with Christ were those seeking the truth, and forgiveness thereby.
-They were not the recalcitrant, hard-hearted wallowing in their sin, and justifying evil by the measure of their own behaviour and inclinations: ‘Whatever I think is good, is good, indeed must be good’, a self-justification condemned not just by Christ, but by Pope John Paul in Veritatis Splendor, words which are worth quoting, as our Church divides over the proper interpretation of ‘mercy’:
+They were not the recalcitrant, wallowing in their sin, and justifying evil by the measure of their own behaviour and inclinations, as do many of our own age, who resemble more the hard-hearted and embittered Pharisees: ‘Whatever I think is good, is good, indeed must be good’, a self-justification condemned not just by Christ, but by Pope John Paul in Veritatis Splendor, words which are worth quoting, as our Church divides over the proper interpretation of ‘mercy’: